yorkulibraries/dspacescripts/README.md

 ####3) The derivatives issue

-Git has a feature that allows you to instruct it to ignore certain files within the repo, so that these are not controlled by version control.
+Git has a feature that allows you to instruct it to ignore certain files within the repo, so that these are not tracked by version control.

 The list of excluded files is in the .gitignore file.
 The one for dspacescripts currently has this: